Cloud Computing; Windows Azure; .NET Internals; Windows Internals;

 It is tax season again and being eager to get some money back I bought TurboTax 2013 Premier in Jan but found out that I couldn't install it.
 The error is ".NET Framework Verification Tool can't be found".
-I guess that it should be common so I searched it.
-I did find a few links on the top.
-I tried everything all the below popular links and none of them worked.
+I did a search and found a few links.
+I tried all the popular links and none of them worked.
 I even uninstalled .net frameworks and reinstalled them.
 I also tried the blog suggested by InTuit.
-I tried it for a couple of hours but still the error persisted.
-I almost gave up and thought about installing it on my corporate machine.
-But as a software engineer I believe that there must be a way and I want to solve this issue since I know that I can use the tool Orca to modify .msi files.
-So I started to explore the files on the CD and it turned out that the solution is super simple.
+I tried it for a couple of hours but the error still persisted.
+I almost gave up.
+But as a software engineer I wanted to figure out what was going on.
+I thought about using the tool Orca to modify the setup files ( .msi).
+Before that I started to explore the files on the CD and it turned out that the solution is super simple.
 I don't even need to use Orca.

 I will try your fix but this error is associated with the October 2013 Windows 7.0 update that Microsoft released in October 2013.
 I saw this problem immediately when I tried to install a 2011 state TurboTax product after the update.

 I have spent 10+ hours trying every fix mentioned on Intuit, Microsoft and just blogs.
 I decided Monday that I was not going to give up.
 Microsoft wants the user to pay $149 to dial in and fix the issue.
 I talked to 11 people at Microsoft being transferred to one person, then another.
 Most knew nothing about .net framework.
 I repeated myself 11 times.
 One tech named "Andrew" dialed in to my computer for 4 minutes then disconnected, hung up.
 When I called back, I happened to get Andrew again and he hung up on me.
 Microsoft knows that the release of their update caused this issue.
 Also having trouble with my keyboard jumping all around now.